 Information provided by a variety of stakeholders in interviews

-Common Standards Review and Preliminary Report of Findings.
-An institution submits required documentation demonstrating how the institution continues to meet the Common Standards.
-Trained members of the Board of Institutional Reviewers serve as readers to consider all information and determine if the program continues to meet the Common Standards.
+Common Standards Review.
+Institutions submit required documentation that BIR members will review to help determine whether the institution continues to meet the Common Standards.
+Members of the Board of Institutional Reviewers who are trained and calibrated to review Common Standards submissions and provide feedback on the Common Standards Preliminary Report of Findings.
+The institution creates an addendum to the Common Standards document responding to the preliminary findings.
+Members of the site visit team determine whether the Common Standards are met.
 Document review procedures are set forth in the Accreditation Handbook.

 Use of Results.
-The Preliminary Report of Findings provides a basis for an accreditation site visit team’s review of the program‘s implementation in Year 6.
-If reviewers identify issues that warrant further examination or if questions remain unanswered at the conclusion of the Program Review and Common Standards review processes, the 6th year site visit may include a more detailed review of such programs.
-Findings from the Year 5 review will be usedto determine the type, size, and complexity of the programs to be reviewed and the structure, size, and expertise of the site visit review team to be selected.
+The Preliminary Report of Findings from both Program Review and Common Standards Review provide a basis for the site visit team’s review of the program‘s implementation in Year 6.
+If reviewers identify issues that warrant further examination or if questions remain unanswered at the conclusion of the Program Review and Common Standards Review processes, the site visit in Year 6 may include a more detailed and/or focused review of such programs.
+Findings from the Program Review and Common Standards Review in Year 5 will be used, along with the type, size, and complexity of the programs to be reviewed, to determine the structure, size, and expertise of the site visit team to be selected.

-4 Year 6 of the Accreditation Cycle: Institutional Site Visit.
+4 Year 6 of the Accreditation Cycle: Institutional Site Visit

-An accreditation team visits each institution in the sixth year of the accreditation cycle.
-The institution prepares for a site visit that leads to accreditation recommendations based on the team’s findings on the Common Standards and all applicable program standards.The Annual Data Submission and Analysis, Program Documents and Preliminary Report of Findings will be made available to the site review team prior to the visit and will inform the accreditation decisions.
+Site visits are convened at an institution in Year 6 of the accreditation cycle.
+A site visit team comprised of Common Standards reviewers and Program Standards reviewers is selected for the site visit from the Board of Institutional Reviewers..
+The site visit team analyzes all available information about the quality and effectiveness of the education unit and educator preparation programs at the institution and, based on its findings on the Common Standards, all applicable program standards, and Preconditions, the team makes a recommendation for an institution’s accreditation status to the Committee on Accreditation.

-The site visit will result in an accreditation recommendation for consideration and action by the Committee on Accreditation.
-Follow up activities may be assigned by the Committee on Accreditation based on any areas of concern.
+As a result of its decision in Year 6 following the site visit the Committee on Accreditation may assign additional follow up activities to the institution based on any areas of concern identified during the site visit activities.
+Accreditation with Stipulations require institutional action in Year 7 as specified by the Committee’s action.
+See Section C below.

-C. Accreditation Reports, Recommendations and Decisions
+C. Accreditation Recommendations and Decisions

-Each accreditation site visit team will make its report and recommendations to the Committee on Accreditation at the Committee's regularly-scheduled meetings.
-Accreditation site visit team reports indicate whether each applicable standard is met and include summary findings along with an accreditation recommendation to the Committee.
+Each site visit team will make its report and recommendations to the Committee on Accreditation at the Committee's regularly-scheduled meetings.
+Site visit team reports indicate whether each applicable standard is met and include a narrative of the teams’ findings along with an accreditation recommendation to the Committee.
+The Committee makes the final accreditation decision.

 Accreditation Team Recommendations.
-An accreditation site visit team recommends Accreditation, Accreditation with Stipulations, or Denial of Accreditation.
+A site visit team recommends an accreditation status of Accreditation, Accreditation with Stipulations, or Denial of Accreditation for consideration and possible adoption by the Committee.
 The team makes its recommendation based on the overall quality of the education unit and the credential programs at the institution.
 The team may recommend Accreditation but also recommend required follow up for the institution and/or one or more of its programs.
 Alternatively, a team may recommend Accreditation with Stipulations, which may require the institution to provide evidence that the program(s) has made modifications that address the stipulation(s).
 Stipulations may require the discontinuation of one or more severely deficient programs at the institution.
 The team may also determine that the overall quality of all programs at the institution are severely deficient and recommend Denial of Accreditation for the institution as a whole.